OpenFn/docs/docs/for-devs.md

 and a set of simple, allowable actions nicely abstracted into "helper functions".
 See [language-dhis2](https://www.github.com/openfn/language-dhis2) for an example of a language-package which creates a simpler interface for a traditional JSON-based REST api.
-Language packages are written in Javascript and execute in Node.
+Adaptors are written in Javascript and execute in Node.
 You can convert OpenFn's JSON into XML, or any other format before sending it to your application and you may make use of any node modules you'd like.
-See [language-postgresql](https://www.github.com/openfn/language-postgresql) for an example of a language package that connects directly to PostgreSQL databases using a popular NPM module called "pg".
+See [language-postgresql](https://www.github.com/openfn/language-postgresql) for an example of an adaptor that connects directly to PostgreSQL databases using a popular NPM module called "pg".

-To receive data from OpenFn's generic language-http language package, your application must allow either basic, token, or digest authenticated POST, PUT, or GET requests.
+To receive data from OpenFn's generic `language-http` adaptor, your application must allow either basic, token, or digest authenticated POST, PUT, or GET requests.
 (Though it is not advisable to create an API that requires GET requests to create or update data.)